How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 This command will output the installed version of the TypeScript compiler, confirming a successful installation.
 If everything has proceeded as expected, you’re now ready to start developing with TypeScript on your Ubuntu system.

 Now that we’ve successfully installed TypeScript and its compiler on your system, it’s time to set up a test project.
-This step helps verify that TypeScript is functioning correctly, as well as providing a sandbox for you to familiarize yourself with TypeScript syntax and operation.
+This step helps verify that TypeScript is functioning correctly and provides a sandbox for you to familiarize yourself with Its syntax and operation.
 The process will involve creating a new directory, initializing a new TypeScript project, and writing a simple TypeScript file.

 Step 1: Creating a New Project Directory